-20% of all sales support kids facing pediatric cancer.
-You can help.
+20% of all proceeds support children facing cancer.

 Sean Patrick Sayers